 Ong pagoda is located at 32 Hai Ba Trung street, Tan An ward, Ninh Kieu district, Can Tho city.
 The original name of the temple is Quang Trieu Hoi Quan – the assembly hall of the Hoa people in the two palaces of Guangzhou and Zhaoqing, in the Guangdong province of China.
 This pagoda is a place of worship, meeting with fellow countrymen, helping each other do business.

-The local people usually call Ong Pagoda as worshiping Guan Yu, the military general serving under the warlord Liu Bei during the late Eastern Han dynasty of China.
+The local people usually call Ong temple (Vietnamese: chùa Ông, Ông means Mr.) as worshiping Lord.
+Guan Yu, the military general serving under the warlord Liu Bei during the late Eastern Han dynasty of China.

-Ong pagoda started construction in 1894 and was completed in 1896.
-Unlike some other pagodas of Hoa people, Ong Pagoda in Can Tho does not have a stele used to sign the names of the people who started the construction of the pagoda, the date of completion, but the plaques are carved wood or on the incense burner all have the full name of who supports and the year of implementation.
+Ong temple started construction in 1894 and was completed in 1896.
+Unlike some other pagodas of Hoa people, Ong Temple in Can Tho does not have a stele used to sign the names of the people who started the construction of the temple, the date of completion, but the plaques are carved wood or on the incense burner all have the full name of who supports and the year of implementation.

 From the time it was built until now, the appearance of Ong pagoda has almost unchanged.
 The whole architecture of the pagoda was built in the shape of the Chinese character for 國 (means Nation) with closed rows of houses perpendicular to each other.